Obtain your Data from a Wide Range of Sources

 - Filter reports using data gathered from the User Categorization API.

-Custom SharePoint/Office 365 Reports
+Custom SharePoint/Microsoft Office 365 Reports

-Using CardioLog Analytics’ SDK, you can create your own customized SharePoint/Office 365 reports.
+Using CardioLog Analytics’ SDK, you can create your own customized SharePoint/Microsoft Office 365 reports.
 CardioLog Analytics already has many reports, but if you want to produce any other reports you can create them with the SDK.
 If you combine extended tracking, you can then use custom reports to produce reports based upon banner clicks, videos played, and more.

 Tracking the number of users visiting a page and the length of time they spend there can be useful.
 But what about all the interactions going on within the page?
-Think about your SharePoint/Office 365 portal as an online ecosystem.
+Think about your SharePoint/Microsoft Office 365 portal as an online ecosystem.
 The way users interact within the sites of the portal is similar to the way that animals and plants interact within an ecosystem.
 If a population within the ecosystem becomes disrupted, a domino effect can occur and cause disruptions to other organisms.
 Similarly, tracking clicks on a banner, form fields, videos played, and more can give you indications as to how your users are interacting within your portal ecosystem, and whether changes need to be made.
-By monitoring in-depth interactions with the extended tracking API, you can adapt your SharePoint/Office 365 portal strategy to promote interaction and adoption within the portal.
+By monitoring in-depth interactions with the extended tracking API, you can adapt your SharePoint/Microsoft Office 365 portal strategy to promote interaction and adoption within the portal.

 Monitoring Internal Email Campaigns